NullVoxPopuli/limber/apps/tutorial/docs/2-reactivity/2-decorated-values/prose.md

 }
 ```

-This decorator automatically wraps up the getter and setter so that the _reference_ to `theProperty` is reactive, and can be set / updateded like normal javascript properties.
+This decorator automatically wraps up the getter and setter so that the _reference_ to `theProperty` is reactive, and can be set / updated like normal javascript properties.

 **For this exercise, re-write the previous example using `@tracked`**